 Since I just cautioned you against misusing special attacks, maybe it’s time. *drags up a heavy, metal chair* It’s time to talk about combo attacks and sleights.

 I’ve already said that CoM’s biggest problem is its tutorial, and one of the biggest problems with that is that it all comes at once.
 The mechanics I’ve dragged out over a hefty portion of the past ~25 000 words, CoM throws at you in the first five minutes or not at all.
-I’ll take an estimate and say we’re talking about something like 10 000 Retrospective words of gameplay info that the game shoves down your throat the moment you start the game.
+I’ll take an estimate and say we’re talking about something like 10 000 words of gameplay info in the Retrospective that the game shoves down your throat the moment you start the game.
 The stuff I’m about to tell you about special attacks?
 The game throws that at you ten minutes after the rest, during your first meeting with Leon, before you’ve had a chance to process anything.
 And people don’t like this game, you say?

-What I’ve been calling “special attacks” so far is actually an umbrella term for two related concepts: Combo Attacks and Sleights, and you need to understand one to understand the other.
+What I’ve been calling “special attacks” so far is actually an umbrella term for two related concepts: Combo Attacks and Sleights, and you need to understand the first to understand the second.
 Combo Attacks are made by “stocking” one or more cards to the top of the screen (the Japanese term for Sleights is “stock technique,” to make clear the two concepts are connected).
 By pressing the stock button a fourth time, you can release all three cards together in a Combo Attack.
 In each version of the game, there’s also a way (kind of obscure in the GBA) to release the cards when there are less than 3.
 Granted: there’s no reason to use a “combo” of 1, but a combo of 2 can be helpful in certain situations.

 Now, here’s problem number one.
 Yes!
 The game counts a single card as a “combo!”
 Why?
 Because fuck me!
 Not only is the tutorial too much information at one time, it’s also highly misleading.
 A 1-card combo will have none of the advantages and all of the disadvantages of a regular combo, but the game is so busy explaining ten million things at once that it’s hard to pick up on these sorts of nuances.
 Is it just me, or is this game is starting to veer away from “complicated” and into “hostile?”